CHLSS

 Adopt from Honduras

 Children in Honduras are cared for in private and public orphanages, as well as foster homes.
-Children are provided with nutrition, medical care and access to education.
+Children are provided with nutrition, medical care, and access to education.
 The quality of care can vary widely.
 As numerous studies have demonstrated, institutional care is not conducive to optimal development, therefore children may experience orphanage-related delays.

 Like all international adoption programs, Honduras has its own unique eligibility requirements for adoptive parents.
 Heterosexual married couples and single women are eligible to adopt.
 Couples need to be married for at least three years.
 Applicants must be between the ages of 25 and 51 and there can be no less than 15 years between the youngest parent and the child.
 Parents must utilize an adoption home study agency that has been licensed for a minimum of five years.
 There cannot be physical or mental health concerns and applicants cannot have a criminal history.

-To begin the process to adopt a relative, we require an investigation and verification be completed by our in-country representative.
+To begin the process to adopt a relative, we require an investigation and verification to be completed by our in-country representative.
 This service is offered through our program and the in-country verification process determines a child’s orphan status and eligibility for international adoption.
 There is a $250 fee for the investigation that is submitted with the Application Part 1 for Identified Child Adoption.

 Post placement reports are required for all children adopted from Honduras.
 Reports written by a social worker are due at 3, 6, 9, 12, 18 and 24 months after date of placement, followed by annual self-reports until child is 18 years old.